aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/postal-barcodes/_index.md

 <p align="center"><img src="postalpostnetbarcode.png"></p>

 ## **Specific Properties of Two-State Barcode Generation**
-The ***Aspose.BarCode*** library has several specificities in the way of working with two-state postal symbologies.
+The ***Aspose.BarCode*** library has several specificities in the way of working with two-state postal barcodes.
 They are associated with handling invalid barcode text and changing bar length.
 These special cases are outlined further.

 ### **Handling Invalid Barcode Text Exception**
-When invalid barcode text in passed to to the *setCodeText* method (in case of *Postnet* and *Planet* symbologies, this means entering any characters besides numerical digits), the default approach implemented in class [*BarcodeGenerator*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator) implies the necessity to filter out erroneous symbols that do not comply with the specification and then to generate a barcode image encoding suitable characters only.
+When invalid barcode text is passed to the *setCodeText* method (in the case of *Postnet* and *Planet*, this means entering any characters besides numerical digits), the default approach implemented in class [*BarcodeGenerator*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator) implies the necessity to filter out erroneous symbols that do not comply with the specification and then to generate a barcode image encoding suitable characters only.
 If developers need to establish special controls for such situations, they can request throwing an exception upon entering invalid characters through the *setCodeText* method.
 In this case, it is necessary to call the *setThrowExceptionWhenCodeTextIncorrect* method of class [*BarcodeParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeParameters) passing *True*<!-- as shown in the following code sample-->.

 <!--{{< highlight csharp>}}
 BarcodeGenerator gen = null;